cloudcreativity/ddd-modules/docs/guide/domain/events.md

 other entities.

 :::warning
-This must only be used for _side effects_.
+This must only be used for side effects in _other_ aggregates or entities - not entities contained within the aggregate that emits the event.

+Why?
 A domain aggregate must complete all state changes to entities contained within the aggregate root _before_ dispatching a domain event.
 This is because the aggregate's state must be _settled_ before any domain event is dispatched.
 :::

 Using our attendee ticket cancellation event as an example, we might have a separate aggregate that manages reporting